-If you are interested in English language teaching and want more practical steps, tips, ideas and procedures to teach English language more effectively in the classroom, you can subscribe to my blog not only to get our latest posts delivered to your email box but also to get our FREE GIFT: “How to teach and develop your students’ listening skill” guide.
+If you are interested in English language teaching and want more practical steps, tips, ideas and procedures to teach English language more effectively in the classroom, you can subscribe to my blog not only to get my latest posts delivered to your email box but also to get my FREE GIFTS: Two of My Featured ELT Guides.

 Look down, write your email address, and then click “Subscribe”